DephyInc/Actuator-Package/docs/source/quickstart.rst

 Connecting and Streaming
 ------------------------

 Once instantiated, you need to establish a connection between the computer and the device.
-This is done via the :py:meth:`open` method:
+This is done via the :py:meth:`~flexsea.device.Device.open` method:

 .. code-block:: python

     device.open()

-Additionally, if you would like the device to send its data to the computer -- an action called *streaming* -- then you must invoke the :py:meth:`start_streaming` method:
+Additionally, if you would like the device to send its data to the computer -- an action called *streaming* -- then you must invoke the :py:meth:`~flexsea.device.Device.start_streaming` method:

 .. code-block:: python